 You can deactivate or reactivate by completing and submitting the deactivation application form (230.0 KB PDF).

-To reactivate within twelve months
+To reactivate within 12 months

-To reactivate within twelve months you must apply using the application form (78.8 KB PDF).
+To reactivate within 12 months you must apply using the application form (78.8 KB PDF).
 Before you can be reactivated, your MDI licence and public liability and professional indemnity insurances must be current.
 Upon reactivation you will be required to pay your authorised examiner fees at a Service SA centre.

 Before you begin